Types of Financial Aid

 Work Study participants can work with staff members on campus performing a variety of jobs or may work off campus with approved non-profit organizations.
 Jobs and hours are flexible.

 Pay is determined by the position in which the student is hired.
 Students may work no more than 20 hours per week and must be enrolled at least six credit hours per term.
 If you drop below six credit hours, you must stop working that day.
-Students must have unmet need to qualify for work study.
-Time sheets are due the last day of each month.
-Pay checks are direct deposited to the student’s bank account the last day of the next month.
+Students must have an unmet need to qualify for work-study.
+Timesheets are due on the last day of each month.
+Paychecks are direct deposited to the student’s bank account on the last day of the next month.
 Work Study students cannot work when they are scheduled for class.
-In order to work in the summer, you must be approved for financial aid for the next fall term and be enrolled at least six credit hours.
+In order to work in the summer, you must be approved for financial aid for the next fall term and be enrolled for at least six credit hours.

-To learn whether you are eligible for the Federal Work-Study program, please visit or call the Financial Aid Office.
-If you are eligible, you will be directed to register for a mandatory Federal Work-Study Student Session.
+Please visit or call the Financial Aid Office to learn whether you are eligible for the Federal Work-Study program.
+If you qualify, you will be directed to register for a mandatory Federal Work-Study Student Session.
 Attendance at a Federal Work-Study Student Session is required to participate in PCC’s Work-Study program and to apply for vacant positions.
-The Work-Study positions available for the 2019-2020 academic year are posted HERE.
+The Work-Study positions available for the 2022-2023 academic year are posted HERE.

 Pitt Community College has more students who qualify for Work Study than there is funding.
 As a result, the college cannot guarantee a job or total earnings awarded.

 Pitt Community College participates in the Federal Stafford Direct Loan program, offering subsidized, unsubsidized, and Parent Plus loans.
 You must request a loan from PCC.
 The PCC Financial Aid Office will not automatically award a loan to you.
 You may apply for a Direct Loan AFTER the Free Application for Federal Student Aid (FAFSA) has been completed and your financial aid application has been reviewed and accepted.